 Goddess Braid Headband

 Treat your goddess halo like an actual headband.
-It’s the perfect way to add in your favorite flowers as a natural accessory.
+You can even add in your favorite flowers as a natural accessory, if you wish.

 Goddess Box Braids